 Balru frowned.
 “Don’t call them breeders, Kul.”

-Born with ilitux, Balru lived among the citizenry, unfettered by the aggression native to her caste.
+Born with ilitux, Balru lived among the citizenry, unfettered by the belligerence native to her caste.
 She drew clear lines in the snow when it came to zaxiri and subaki; one was for sex, the other raised you until you were eight—neither deserved blanketing with a crude term.

 Sofita jammed the balls of her palms into her eyes.

 “How have I earned a visit from you today, Podpromad?”